 Usually laws exist because something happened.
-WHO WAS SITTING ON A GIRAFFE’S NECK?!?
-We normally don’t put laws on the books to hurt people – we think they are going to help.
+It makes you ask, who was sitting on a giraffe’s neck?
+We normally don’t put laws on the books to hurt people—we think they are going to help.
 Some poor giraffe got hurt because a doofus tried to fish from way up there.

 This is the point of the 10 Commandments.
 It’s not about God trying to twist our arms into behaving appropriately.
 It’s about God trying to restore things back to the way they were created to be.
 God’s trying to teach us what a perfect world looks like.

 And God spoke all these words: “I am the LORD your God, who brought you out of Egypt, out of the land of slavery.”